encresearch/publisher/README.md

-# MQTT Sensor Data Publisher [Work in Progress]
+# Publisher: Raspberry Pi Client for Sending Sensor Data

 ## Introduction
-Raspbian MQTT client that reads and publishes data acquired by four [Adafruit ADS1115](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/overview) units connected to a Rapsberry Pi 3 at different sample rates to an MQTT broker.
-This is the publishing side of the [Data Acquisition Platform](https://github.com/encresearch/data-assimilation).
+Raspbian client that reads and sends data acquired by four [Adafruit ADS1115](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/overview) units connected to a Rapsberry Pi at different sample rates over MQTT to a broker.
+This is the publishing side of the [Data Acquisition Platform](https://github.com/encresearch/data-assimilation-system).

 ## Hardware Setup